connornishijima/arduino-buzz/README.md

 While a human like yourself always has enough static charge to cause a measurable shift in ADC voltage, cats are covered in electron-loving fur.
 It's much more sensitive to them!
 A solution is to make your cat wear an anti-static soldering strap at all times, but so far I've been unsuccessful in implementing this.
 We're working on it.

+**Phase cancellation has only been tested with 60Hz AC**

+While it shouldn't make a huge difference without it, the phase cancellation has been **tested** for 60Hz AC, and **calculated** for 50Hz AC.
+50Hz users may want to report results back to me if the defaults need changes.

 ----------
 # Contributing
 Any advice or pull requests are welcome! :)